petek222/homework4-influxdb/README.md

 The queries are

-## Step 1 - Count tweets [10 points]
+Count tweets [10 points]
-Write a query in influxDB to count the number of tweets.

-## Step 2 - Count the number of tweets of users who have no friends [10 points]
+Count the number of tweets of users who have no friends [10 points]
-Write a query in influxDB for above.

-## Step 3 - Show counts of tweet by Non American user called Jason [10 points]
+Show counts of tweet by Non American user called Jason [10 points]
-Write a query in influxDB for above.

 ## Step-7 Timing Plots - 20 points